AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What to Do If You Can’t Find Car Insurance as a High-Risk Driver

-If your insurance quest has been fruitless, you still have options.
+If your search for car insurance has been unsuccessful, you still have options.

 Can You Be Ineligible to Purchase Car Insurance in Michigan?

 Finding insurance as a high-risk driver means finding a high-risk auto insurance company.
-Technically, you cannot be ineligible to purchase car insurance in Michigan because the state offers the Michigan Automobile Insurance Placement Facility (MAIPF).
-They will match you with one of three carriers for personal auto insurance or one carrier for commercial auto insurance.
+While it may seem challenging, you cannot be denied insurance because the state offers the Michigan Automobile Insurance Placement Facility (MAIPF).
+MAIPF guarantees coverage with one of three carriers for personal auto insurance or one carrier for commercial auto insurance.

 Michigan Automobile Insurance Placement Facility

-You’ll purchase the insurance the same way as any other policy: through an agent licensed to sell insurance in Michigan.1 However, your personal auto insurance options will be limited to Auto Club, Auto-Owners or State Farm, or, for commercial insurance, Amerisure.
-Contact an agent using the information below.
+You’ll purchase the insurance the same way as any other policy: through an agent licensed to sell insurance in Michigan1.
+However, your personal auto insurance options will be limited to Auto Club, Auto-Owners and State Farm.
+For commercial insurance the only provider is Amerisure.

-High-risk auto insurance provider Personal or commercial auto policy Email address Phone number Mailing address Fax number
+High-risk auto insurance provider Auto policy type Email address Phone number Mailing address Fax number

 Auto Club Insurance Association Personal N/A (313) 583-2368 JUA Processing